thboutet/STAGE-M1/README.md

 ## TRAIN A NEW SPECIES

 To train augustus, we must create a new species.
 For this we need the genome and the proteins predicted for it.
-For cuniculi, the data training contains proteins from the other microsporidia annotated on Microannot  _Nosema ceranae_, _Enterocytozoon bieneusi_ and _Anncaliia algerae_).
-It will therefore be worth creating a genome corresponding to all these proteins.
+For cuniculi, the data training contains proteins from the other microsporidia annotated on Microannot  (_Nosema ceranae_, _Enterocytozoon bieneusi_ and _Anncaliia algerae_).
+It will therefore be necessary to create a genome corresponding to all these proteins.
 ```
 cat genome_complet/A_algerae.fna genome_complet/E_bieneusi.fna genome_complet/N_ceranae.fna > genome_complet/all_genome_clear_cuniculi
 ```